morgangere/Loan_Approval/README.md

 PDF Reader

 ### Overview
 The original task was to use two data set types one structured and one unstructured.
-The structured data set was from lendingtree.com obtained from kaggle, it consisted of banking information on past loans and showed if a borrower had paid the loan back in full or defaulted on the loan.
+The structured data set was from lendingtree.com obtained from Kaggle, it consisted of banking information on past loans and showed if a borrower had paid the loan back in full or defaulted on the loan.
 There were many other types of information such as fico scores, annual income, and debt-to-income ratio to name a few.
 This data was used to gain insight into how these different variables change if a borrower pays back a loan or defaults and then using machine learning predict if a potential borrower would default on a loan or not.
 Upon inspection of the data set it was concluded that small businesses loans had a much higher rate of defaulting.
 The unstructured data was tweets obtained about different businesses, to use regular expressions and create a way to determine if the small business held high risk based on what customers were saying about them.
 These tweets were scrapped and placed into a mongo data base.

 ### Questions